-You could pursue a secured loan, but if you don’t have collateral, you won’t get very far.
 Fortunately, there are other working capital options that don’t require collateral called unsecured business loans.
-In terms of structure, these loans are like traditional, secured term loans except that, as the borrower, you’re not required to put up collateral to secure the loan.
+In terms of structure, these business loans are like traditional, secured term loans except that, as the borrower, you’re not required to put up collateral to secure the loan.

-In this post, we’ll review questions to ask yourself and factors to consider so you can decide whether an unsecured business loan is right for you.
+In this blog post, we’ll review the questions you should be able to answer and factors to consider so you can decide whether an unsecured business loan is right for you.

 Do You Want an Unsecured Business Loan?
 Answer These Questions:

 Even if you have enough collateral to put up in order to secure a traditional loan, you may not want to.
 That’s because, by using your assets as collateral, you risk losing those assets if you’re unable to repay your loan.
 Here are some common examples of valuable collateral that business owners don’t want to risk losing:

 Depending on how critical those assets are to your business, the risk of losing them may be too great to bear.
 However, only you as the business owner can truly evaluate whether the risk of losing an asset is worth the money you receive from the secured loan.

 In addition, some business lenders have set collateral requirements in place.
 Due to these requirements, they won’t provide unsecured loans to new business owners or individuals with bad credit scores.
 Therefore, if you’re a new business owner or don’t have strong business credit history, you may need to opt for secured financing.

 If you decide that you don’t want to risk losing a business asset, are a long-time business owner, and have strong credit, unsecured business financing may be a good choice for your business.